citation-style-language/documentation/specification.rst

         {
             "author": [
                 {
-                    "given": "W.",
+                    "given": "Vincent",
-                    "non-dropping-particle": "de",
+                    "non-dropping-particle": "van",
-                    "family": "Koning"
+                    "family": "Gogh"
                 },
                 {
-                    "given": "Jean",
+                    "given": "Alexander",
-                    "dropping-particle": "de",
+                    "dropping-particle": "von",
-                    "non-dropping-particle": "La",
-                    "family": "Fontaine"
+                    "family": "Humboldt"
                 }
+                {
+                    "given": "Tawfiq",
+                    "non-dropping-particle": "al-",
+                    "family": "Hakim"
+                }
             ]
         }

-When just the surname is shown, only the non-dropping-particle is kept: "De Koning" and "La Fontaine".
+When just the surname is shown, only the non-dropping-particle is kept: "Van Gogh" and "al-Hakim", but "Humboldt".

-In the case of inverted names, where the family name precedes the given name, the dropping-particle is always appended to the family name, but the non-dropping-particle can be either prepended (e.g. "de Koning, W.") or appended (after initials or given names, e.g. "Koning, W. de").
+In the case of inverted names, where the family name precedes the given name, the dropping-particle is always appended to the family name, but the non-dropping-particle can be either prepended (e.g. "van Gogh, Vincent") or appended (after initials or given names, e.g. "Gogh, Vincent van").
 For inverted names where the non-dropping-particle is prepended, names can either be sorted by keeping the non-dropping-particle together with the family name as part of the primary sort key (sort order A), or by separating the non-dropping-particle from the family name and have it become (part of) a secondary sort key, joining the dropping-particle, if available (sort order B):

 **Sort order A: non-dropping-particle not demoted**

--  primary sort key: "La Fontaine"
+-  primary sort key: "van Gogh"
--  secondary sort key: "de"
+-  secondary sort key: ""
--  tertiary sort key: "Jean"
+-  tertiary sort key: "Vincent"

 **Sort order B: non-dropping-particle demoted**

--  primary sort key: "Fontaine"
+-  primary sort key: "Gogh"
--  secondary sort key: "de La"
+-  secondary sort key: "van"
--  tertiary sort key: "Jean"
+-  tertiary sort key: "Vincent"

 The handling of the non-dropping-particle can be customized with the ``demote-non-dropping-particle`` option:

 ``demote-non-dropping-particle``
-    Sets the display and sorting behavior of the non-dropping-particle in inverted names (e.g. "Koning, W. de").
+    Sets the display and sorting behavior of the non-dropping-particle in inverted names (e.g. "Gogh, Vincent van").
 Allowed values:

-    -  "never": the non-dropping-particle is treated as part of the family name, whereas the dropping-particle is appended (e.g. "de Koning, W.", "La Fontaine, Jean de").
-The non-dropping-particle is part of the primary sort key (sort order A, e.g. "de Koning, W." appears under "D").
+    -  "never": the non-dropping-particle is treated as part of the family name, whereas the dropping-particle is appended (e.g. "van Gogh, Vincent", "Humboldt, Alexander von").
+The non-dropping-particle is part of the primary sort key (sort order A, e.g. "van Gogh, Vincent" appears under "V").
-    -  "sort-only": same display behavior as "never", but the non-dropping-particle is demoted to a secondary sort key (sort order B, e.g. "de Koning, W." appears under "K").
+    -  "sort-only": same display behavior as "never", but the non-dropping-particle is demoted to a secondary sort key (sort order B, e.g. "van Gogh, Vincent" appears under "G").
-    -  "display-and-sort" (default): the dropping and non-dropping-particle are appended (e.g. "Koning, W. de" and "Fontaine, Jean de La").
-For name sorting, all particles are part of the secondary sort key (sort order B, e.g. "Koning, W. de" appears under "K").
+    -  "display-and-sort" (default): the dropping and non-dropping-particle are appended (e.g. "Gogh, Vincent van" and "Humboldt, Alexander von").
+For name sorting, all particles are part of the secondary sort key (sort order B, e.g. "Gogh, Vincent van" appears under "G").

 Some names include a particle that should never be demoted.
-For these cases the particle should just be included in the family name field, for example for the French general Charles de Gaulle:
+For these cases the particle should just be included in the family name field, for example for the French general Charles de Gaulle and the writer Jean de La Fontaine:

     ::

         {
             "author": [
                 {
+                    "given": "Charles"
                     "family": "de Gaulle",
+                },
+                {
-                    "given": "Charles"
+                    "given": "Jean"
+                    "dropping-particle": "de",
+                    "family": "La Fontaine",
                 }
             ]
         }

 Inheritable Name Options
 ^^^^^^^^^^^^^^^^^^^^^^^^